refayathaque/devops-on-GCP-with-tf-and-github/README.md

 2. Download sample files ✅
 3. Create a dataset in BigQuery where the Cloud DLP pipeline can store the de-identified (tokenized) data - Write tf code for dataset and table ✅
    - A [dataset](https://cloud.google.com/bigquery/docs/datasets-intro#datasets) is contained within a specific project.
 Datasets are top-level containers that are used to organize and control access to your tables and views.
 A table or view must belong to a dataset, so you need to create at least one dataset before loading data into BigQuery.
-4. Create a key encryption key (KEK) using Cloud Build - Write tf code
+4. Create a key encryption key (KEK) using Cloud Build - Write tf code 🚧

 ## _demo-4_

-Objective: Set up API Gateway with GET that returns "hello world" from Java Spring Boot Cloud Run service Tasks and notes:

-1. Write tf code
+Something to do with networking - VPCs, etc.